Nachichuri/Nachichuri/README.md

 ★★☆☆☆ - "The coffee-to-code ratio is way off"

-★☆☆☆☆ - "He'll try to write a Dockerfile for nearly anything!"
+★☆☆☆☆ - "Will try to write a [Dockerfile](https://hub.docker.com/u/nachichuri) for nearly anything!"

 ★★★☆☆ - "Won't use Windows"